An Increased Demand for This Cartridge

 All barrels are 416 stainless unless otherwise noted.
 Please call for pricing and availability

-We offer die sets for both our .220 Thunderbolt and our .240 Tomahawk.
+We offer die sets for the .240 Tomahawk.
 These dies may only be purchased as a complete set.
 All prices reflect purchase with a corresponding barrel or complete upper ("Type S").
 The complete set: is $245 ($265 w/o bbl).